thatch/imperfect/README.md

 print(conf.text)
 ```

-What if you want to have control over the odering, and want it right after
+What if you want to have control over the odering, and want it right before
 `long_description`?
 Now with diffing and more internals...

 ```py